Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 Capital One Shopping works by giving you multiple ways to save money.

-The cash-back portion of the tool works almost the same as Rakuten and others.
+The Capital One Shopping Rewards portion of the tool works almost the same as Rakuten and others.

 You search for whatever store you want to shop using the portal, then click on the logo to be taken to the website.